Self-orthogonalizing attractor neural networks emerging from the free energy principle: Discussion

 Besides neuroscientific relevance, our work has also manifold implications for artificial intelligence research.
+Relative to classical single-layer Hopfield/Boltzmann formulations, the present framework preserves attractor-based inference while extending the model class along several dimensions that emerge from the \acrshort{fep} derivation rather than being imposed by design.
+These extensions --- and their analytical consequences --- are elaborated in \href{https://pni-lab.github.io/fep-attractor-network/appendix/#appendix-8}{Appendix~8}.
+Two points deserve emphasis here.
+First, the learning rule (eq. (\ref{learning-rule})) eliminates the costly free-running phase of contrastive divergence, reducing per-step learning complexity from $O(N^2 k)$ to $O(N^2)$ (\href{https://pni-lab.github.io/fep-attractor-network/appendix/#appendix-8}{Appendix~8}).
+Second, in the presence of asymmetric couplings the solenoidal component of the dynamics induces non-reversible probability currents that accelerate mixing relative to symmetric Boltzmann machines --- a mechanism formally analogous to continuous normalizing flows \citep{https://doi.org/10.48550/arxiv.2302.00482} and known to reduce mixing times \citep{Ao_2004, Xing_2010} (\href{https://pni-lab.github.io/fep-attractor-network/appendix/#appendix-8}{Appendix~8}).
+The relationship to hierarchical predictive coding --- which minimizes the same objective in a bidirectional hierarchy rather than a fully recurrent topology --- is discussed in \href{https://pni-lab.github.io/fep-attractor-network/appendix/#appendix-8}{Appendix~8} and constitutes a promising direction for future work.
 In general, there is growing interest in predictive coding-based neural network architectures - akin to the architecture presented herein.
-Recent studies have demonstrated that such approaches can not only reproduce backpropagation as an edge case \citep{https://doi.org/10.48550/arxiv.2206.02629}, but scale efficiently - even for cyclic graphs - and can outperform traditional backpropagation approaches in several scenarios \citep{https://doi.org/10.48550/arxiv.2308.07870, https://doi.org/10.48550/arxiv.2109.08063}.
+Recent studies have demonstrated that such approaches can not only reproduce backpropagation as an edge case \citep{https://doi.org/10.48550/arxiv.2202.09467}, but scale efficiently - even for cyclic graphs - and can outperform traditional backpropagation approaches in several scenarios \citep{https://doi.org/10.48550/arxiv.2308.07870, https://doi.org/10.48550/arxiv.2109.08063}.
 Furthermore, in our framework - in line with recent formulations of predictive coding for deep learning \citep{https://doi.org/10.48550/arxiv.2202.09467} - learning and inference are not disparate processes but rather two complementary facets of variational free energy minimization through active inference.
 As we demonstrated with simulations, this unification naturally endows the proposed architecture with characteristics of continual or lifelong learning - the ability for machines to gather data and fine-tune its internal representation continuously during functioning \citep{https://doi.org/10.48550/arxiv.2302.00487}.
-As inference in the proposed network involves spontaneously ``replaying'' its own attractors (or sequences thereof), even if no external input is introduced (zero bias), the proposed architecture may naturally overcome catastrophic forgetting \citep{https://doi.org/10.48550/arxiv.2312.10549}.
-To examine how these properties of \acrshort{fep}-based attractor networks scale to more complex, diverse, and extended learning scenarios is a promising direction for further studies.
-Stochasticity is another key property of our network, implementing the precision of inference and allowing it to strike a balance between stability and flexibility.
-This inherent stochasticity yields an exceptional fit with energy-efficient neuromorphic architectures \citep{Schuman_2022}, particularly within the emerging field of thermodynamic computing \citep{Melanson_2025}.
-Finally, the recursive nature of our \acrshort{fep}-based formal framework provides a principled way to build hierarchical, multi-scale attractor networks which may be exploited for boosting the efficiency, robustness and explainability of large-scale AI systems.
-In general, the proposed architecture inherently embodies all the previously discussed advantages of active inference and predictive coding \citep{https://doi.org/10.48550/arxiv.2202.09467, https://doi.org/10.48550/arxiv.2308.07870}.
-At every level of description the network dynamically balances accuracy and complexity and may naturally exhibit ``information-seeking'' behaviors (curiosity) \citep{Friston_2017}.
-Furthermore, the architecture may offer a foundation for exploring long-term philosophical implications of the qualities of active inference associated with sentience \citep{Pezzulo_2024}.